What Does It Mean When Your Baby Scratches His Head Often?

 An untreated infection can affect your child’s hearing and brain development.
 Studies show that even periodic or mild hearing loss can lead to speech delays.

-If your child seems to be having these symptoms, it is best to bring them to a doctor to get it checked to rule out any serious problems.
+If your child exhibits these symptoms, it is best to bring to get them medically diagnosed to rule out any serious problems.

 Source: China Press